rxweb/rxweb/docs/reactive-form-validators/validation-decorators/url.md

 ---
 title: url
-description: Url validation decorator will check that value is url or not in the property.
-If user does not enter url value then the property will become invalid.
-To use the url decorator on particular property.
+description: Url validation decorator will check that value is url or not in the property, If user does not enter url value then the property will become invalid.
 author: rxcontributorone

 ---